Suicide and Suicide Risk

 Clinical Pearl: Social Media's Impact

 Most adolescents use social media.
 Potential benefits of social media include staying connected to friends and finding communities with similar interests and activities.
 However, social media also has potential risks.
-Risks include exposure to harmful or inappropriate content and interference with sleep, school, and/or other activities.
+These risks include exposure to harmful or inappropriate content and interference with sleep, school, and other activities.
 Additionally, cyberbullying is a risk factor for mental health problems and suicide.
 Social media can also increase feelings of loneliness and inadequacy in some individuals.
 In patients who have other risk factors for suicide, discussing social media and other internet use can help providers understand how this may contribute to their overall risk.

 Protective Factors